Are Humans, the Best of Life?

 Whatever is attempted by humans, unless one is careful enough to take necessary precautions and have constant monitoring, the end will never be a success.
 (The vast multitude of publicity material, like posters harping on good, safe practices, I think is proof enough)

 Whereas, whatever other forms of life attempts, unless some calamity occurs, will invariably end in success, that too, with hardly any need for precautions or supervision.
 Isn't this the main difference between humans and other forms of life?

 I concede, the prevailing thought is to find certain unique abilities for humans that are not there in all other forms of life.
 Like a distinct voice box, the tendency to be oddly clothed or oddly naked, the ability as well as the propensity to control nature, abnormally long dependency/childhood, the ability to be imaginative, destructive, or creative, as one wishes, as well as abstract thinking.
 I have considered many of these while exploring the distinctiveness of the male behavior in general and its manifestation among the humans.
-The conclusion I could reach is that these many a time, these behavioral traits become quite notable and deserving special attention, only when exceeding the limits of normal exchanges, or when ‘acting as a replacement for some other traits’.
-And such replacement is closely connected with ‘post mating agony’.
-But whatever may be the cause, certain other differences also exist, between humans and all other species.
+The conclusion I could reach is, many a time, these behavioral traits become quite notable and deserving special attention, only when exceeding the limits of normal exchanges, or when ‘acting as a replacement for some other traits’.
+And such replacement is closely connected with ‘post mating agony’, as I have described in my books.
+But, in addition to this, whatever may be the cause, certain other differences also exist, between humans and all other species.

 Take the case of food.
 Firstly, unless one takes care to find out, one can never know that there is a need to examine carefully, whatever is there to eat.
 And only when such examination is done, we can know whether it is fit for eating.
 More than that, unless one eats food chosen in a particular manner, one may land up with health problems and deficiencies.